velianarie/PlutoRover/README.md

 ## Code style:
 * Using `var` keyword could be offensive to some people, I have some opinions about it, but not holding on those tightly.
 I'm only using it if the type is not directly obvious.
 * I'm not using underscore prefix for private variable names because that's the standard in Cardano and I'm used to it now.
 I myself have no strong opinion about it, my motto is: use whatever style suits you, as long as it's consistent
-* I don't use auto property.
+* I don't usually use auto property even though Resharper suggested it as I would like to make it explicit (mostly to myself) that it is a property not a public field and whether it's a read-only or not
-* I don't use expression body.
+* I don't use expression body, mostly because I can't get used to the syntax yet :)

 ## Changes I consider making
 * Replace `Tuple<int, int>` with `Coordinate` class